psema4/unichip8/Assets/UniCHIP8/README.txt

 0EBA    addMaterial       adds a specular material to targetGameObject 0EBB    setMaterialColor  sets the targetGameObject main material color ...
+0EF0    send              send the bytes in the dataport to the targetGameObject ...
 0EF9    logging           enable or disable logging using V0 as flag 0EFA    compatibilityMode enable CHIP-8 compatibility 0EFB    clockMultiplier   set the clock multiplier specified in V0